dimitri-yatsenko/blog/datajoint_workflows.md

 - workflow: add pose tracking to videos and update metadata, input: utilize a specific algorithm
 - workflow: generate graphs and figures for publication, input: curated list of session data

-## DataJoint's Approach

-When we designed the DataJoint framework, there were several key principles we wanted to adhere to that we felt were either missing or reduced in significance in the management of computation at the time; primarily within neuroscience.
-Our approach is to empower the user to create and manage relational **data pipelines**.
-If you are not familiar with the DataJoint framework, please see [this](https://datajoint.org) or initial paper.

-- **Collaboration**: Establishing a single-source-of-truth is the gateway to devising standards and best practices within a team.
-Thus, it felt natural to rely on a relational database to help bring organization to science.
-This allowed for greater conversations throughout teams facilitating agreement on structure setting the stage for future automation.

-- **Data Provenance**: Understanding the lineage of your data, where it originated from, and how it relates to downstream data is essential in any tracing effort.
-Tracibility here provided several benefits.
-Both in debugging where erronious data was introduced but also where areas of interest exist within the **data pipeline**.
+## Data Pipelines in DataJoint
+DataJoint is the framework for a formal specification of data pipelines.
+It does so using the principles of relational databases.
+When relational schemas are restricted to acyclic relationships through foreign key dependencies, then such a schema can serve as both a database and a data pipeline.
+DataJoint tables can specify the computations tied to their referential dependencies.

+- **Data Consistency**: Establishing a single-source-of-truth is a primary requirement within a reseaerch team.
+Proper database systems help avoid data anomalies that arise from concurrent data manipulations by the team.

+- **Data integrity**: Understanding the lineage of your data, its origins and relationships is essential.
+DataJoint uses relational data integrity constraints for ensuring entity integrity, referential integrity, and group integrity in the data pipleines.
+Data integrity constraints prevent many errors.

-- **(*partial*) Reproducibility**: Making computation a native, natural part of the user's experience with their data model allowed us many benefits.
-Foreign key relationships facilitated data provenance and referential integrity.
-This paved the way for automation as we included the feature to attach distributed computation to specific table types.
-This proved to be a reliable way to determine if automated tables needed to perform new computations.
-The goal was to ensure reproducibility though I will admit this is *partially* in place since compute environments are not completely defined for full reproducibility.
+- **Reproducibility**: Making computation a native, natural part of the user's experience with their data model allowed us many benefits.
+Foreign key relationships facilitate data provenance and referential integrity.
+This paves the way for automation as we included the feature to attach distributed computation to specific table types.
+This proves to be a reliable way to determine if automated tables needed to perform new computations.
+The goal is to ensure reproducibility though I will admit this is *partially* in place since compute environments are not completely defined for full reproducibility.

 - **Quickstart**: Nothing is more frustrating that wanting to try a new approach to a compute workflow but getting bogged down by a clunky, convoluted setup.
 We felt it important to keep things as simple as possible by building client packages in pure Python or MATLAB easily installable on a local machine.